-Reverse bias the diode with ~-20 V and observe the reverse current (should be about 0.2 μ A).
-Touch a hot soldering iron to the metal lead close to the diode and note the percentage change in reverse current.
+Reverse bias the diode with -18 V to observe the reverse current using the mV scale on the DVM.
+Touch a hot soldering iron to the metal lead close to the diode and measure the reverse current.
 There is a big effect because the minority carriers that transport the reverse current are thermally generated.
 Now bias the diode in a forward direction to get a forward current of about 0.2 mA.
 Repeat the heat treatment and observe the change in current.
+Record your results for both bias directions.
+[4 p]

-V-I characteristics of diodes using LabView
+3. V-I characteristics of diodes using LabView

-Repeat the measurement of I vs. V for a standard signal diode using the LabView program, I_vs_v, employing a 1k Ω resistor for the standard within the measurements.
-To find instructions on connecting the LabView board to your circuit, make selections within the program: File-> VI Properties-> Documentation.
+- (a) Repeat the measurement of I vs. V for a standard signal diode using the LabView program, NEW I_vs_V, employing a 1 k Ω resistor for the standard within the measurements.
+To find instructions on connecting the LabView board to your circuit, make selections within the program: File \rightarrow VI Properties \rightarrow Documentation (if the Documentation is empty, obtain a hardcopy from your instructor).
 Make sure that the wire connections between the LabView circuit board and your protoboard are correct, including polarities.
-The LabView board does not only facilitate readout, but also provides a voltage source for your measurements.
-The measurements are activated with the 'Run' button.
-Make a printout of the generated curve and insert into your lab notebook.

-Use next LabView to measure the V-I characteristic for a Zener diode, the 1N4734, which has a Zener voltage of 5.6 V. (Note: In the forward condition, current flows out of the terminal labeled with the band marking cathode.)
-Plot the V-I characteristic using the LabView program and note the dramatic increase in reverse current when the reverse voltage reaches 5.6 volts.
+The LabView board not only facilitates readout, but also provides a voltage source for your measurements.
+The measurements are activated by selecting the right-pointing-arrow button.
+[PRINT 1] Make a printout of the generated curve and insert into your lab notebook.
+[3 p] - (b) Use LabView to measure the V-I characteristics for a Zener diode, the 1N4734, which has a Zener voltage of 5.6 V. (Note: In the forward condition, current flows out of the terminal labeled with the band, marking the cathode.)
+Plot the V-I characteristics using the LabView program and note the dramatic increase in reverse current when the reverse voltage reaches 5.6 volts.
 A Zener diode, biased at this breakdown condition, is a stable voltage reference because the voltage does not change much even though the current may change.
-Make a printout of the curve and insert it into your lab notebook.
+[PRINT 2] Make a printout of the curve and insert it into your lab notebook.
+[3 p]

-The Half-Wave Rectifier
+4. The Half-Wave Rectifier

 The basic half-wave rectifier with resistive load looks like the circuit in Figure 3.
 The Input and Output waveforms are shown Figure 4.
+Adding a capacitor leads to Fig. 5.